 First held at Horse of the Year Show in 1957, the Prince Philip Cup is a world-famous Mounted Games competition featuring fast-paced action, as six Pony Club Branches and Centres compete for the coveted trophy.

-The action begins with the Thistledown Developments Cup, taking place across the first three sessions at HOYS.
+The action begins with the Naylors Cup, taking place across the first three sessions at HOYS.
 Teams are awarded points based on their placing in each session, and the team with the highest total score at the end of the Thursday afternoon session is awarded the cup.
 It serves as a great warm-up opportunity for the teams before the main event begins!

 The Prince Philip Cup takes place from Thursday afternoon through to Sunday, with a total of six sessions.
 At the end of these sessions, the four highest-placed teams go through to the grand final for the chance to be crowned overall champion.